An easy 3-ingredient blueberry compote recipe that can be made with fresh or frozen blueberries.

-The compote is delicious on pancakes and scones, drizzled over ice cream, or swirled through plain vanilla cheesecake.
+The quick blueberry compote is delicious on pancakes and scones, drizzled over ice cream, or swirled through plain vanilla cheesecake.
 It also makes a fabulous topping to waffles and french toast, not to mention stirred through porridge and yogurt for breakfast.

 👩🍳 Love compote?
 Try my easy blackcurrant compote too!